Henry-Russell Hitchcock: Author and historian

 Over the course of Hitchcock's career, he wrote more than a dozen books on architecture.
 His Architecture: Nineteenth and Twentieth Centuries (1958) is an exhaustive study of more than 150 years of architecture that was widely used as a textbook in architectural history courses from the 1960s to the 1980s, and is still a useful reference today.

 In the early 1930s, at the request of Alfred Barr, the director of the Museum of Modern Art, Hitchcock collaborated with Philip Johnson and Lewis Mumford on the museum's exhibition "Modern Architecture: International Exhibition" (1932).
 The exhibition introduced the European International Style of architecture to an American audience.
 Hitchcock and Johnson co-authored the book The International Style: Architecture Since 1922, published simultaneously with the exhibit.

 Four years later Hitchcock's book, The Architecture of H. H. Richardson and His Times (1936) brought the career of American architect Henry Hobson Richardson out of obscurity while also arguing that the distant roots of European Modernism were actually to be found in the United States.
 Hitchcock's In the Nature of Materials (1942) continued to emphasize the American roots of Modern architecture, in this case by focusing on the career of Frank Lloyd Wright.

 In 1948, Hitchcock wrote an essay for the exhibition catalogue Painting toward architecture: The Miller Company Collection of Abstract Art.

 Hitchcock focused primarily on the formal aspects of design and he regarded the individual architect as the chief determinant in architectural history.
 Hitchcock's work tended to diminish the role of broader social forces.
 He has sometimes been criticized for this "great man" or "genealogical" approach.

 Victorian Society

 Hitchcock was a founding member of the Victorian Society in Great Britain and an early president of the Victorian Society in America.
 One of that Society's book awards is the Henry-Russell Hitchcock Award.
 The Alice Davis Hitchcock Award, awarded by both the Society of Architectural Historians and the Society of Architectural Historians of Great Britain (SAHGB), is named after Hitchcock's mother.

 Personal life

-According to the historian Douglass Shand-Tucci, Hitchcock was gay, and was one of several gay men active in the arts and humanities to emerge from Harvard University.
+According to the historian Douglass Shand-Tucci, Hitchcock was one of several gay men active in the arts and humanities to emerge from Harvard University.